 Kelli Dean, PA-C, Physician Assistant

 Kelli has been with the Gross Team since 2011.
 She attended Saint Louis University for Physician Assistant School which she greatly enjoyed.
 Prior to SLU she went to Webster University in St. Louis where she was a four year member of the softball team playing both catcher and outfield.
 She even underwent her own shoulder surgery and recovery as a junior which she often shares with patients.
 Kelli lives in south St. Louis city, close to Ted Drewes custard.
 Her local favorite!
-Both she and her wife have a cute puppy named Indi that is always getting into something.
+Both she and her wife have two wonderful girls who keep them really busy.
 In their free time they enjoy yard work, house projects, and slow pitch softball.
 Kelli has enjoyed becoming part of the Gross team and really enjoys spending time with patients and educating them on their injuries.

-Elise Foelsch, RMA, Medical Assistant and Surgery Coordinator
+Elise Schmittling, RMA, Medical Assistant and Surgery Coordinator

 Elise has worked as a Medical Assistant in Sports Medicine since 1999.
 She has worked with Dr. Gross since 2005.
 She is a native of St. Louis and is very active in physical fitness and Triathlons.
 Her active lifestyle enables her to empathize with the challenges that our patients face.
 She loves getting to know our patients through the entire process of diagnosis, treatment, rehabilitation, and seeing them return to the activities they enjoy.